ibra-kdbra/Cpp-Compiler/README.md

 ```
 Where,

-/p : Set new permission
+/p: Set new permission

-/e : Edit permission and kept old permission as it is i.e. edit ACL instead of replacing it.
+/e: Edit permission and kept old permission as it is i.e. Edit ACL instead of replacing it.

-{USERNAME} : Name of user
+{USERNAME}: Name of user

-{PERMISSION} : Permission can be:
+{PERMISSION}: Permission can be:

 R – Read